Baishe Srabon: Plot

-This convinces him that Nibaron is the killer, especially when Swapan tells Probir about his employer's nightly walks around the city.
-The duo visit Nibaron as journalists and try to understand his stance on the Hungry Generation.
-It becomes clear that Nibaron does not consider the movement to be a failure, and has no regret about his attempted arson at the book fair years ago.
+This convinces him that Nibaron is the killer, especially when Swapan visits Probir and informs them about his employer's nightly walks around the city.
+The duo visit Nibaron as journalists, and try to understand his stance on the Hungry Generation.
+It becomes clear that Nibaron doesn't consider the movement to be a failure, and has no regret about his attempted arson at the book fair years ago.
 Abhijit and Probir watch Nibaron's house on the fateful night.
-A hooded figure comes out; it is Swapan, who tries to flee.
+A hooded figure comes out; it is Swapan, fleeing.
 He reveals that Nibaron has been very depressed, and has been burning all his poetry.
-Going back to his house, they find that Nibaron has committed suicide, discovering another couplet beside his body.
-They both realize that this was the final murder.
+In the house, they find Nibaron has committed suicide and, discovering another chit beside his body (featuring the poem Darao Pothik-bor by Madhusadan), realize this was the final murder.
 The case is closed, and Probir is congratulated by the police department for solving the case.

-After a month or so, Rabindranath Tagore's death anniversary (Baishe Srabon) arrives.
-Probir invites Abhijit to meet a man named Rabindranath Mitra, a publisher.
-Abhijit is shocked to find that the man he knew as Swapan is actually Probir's servant, Kanai.
-Probir admits that he was the mastermind behind the murders, with Kanai, an ex-convict, carrying them out as per his orders.
-He was vengeful of the police force for his suspension, which he considered an insult to his hard work, despite the loss of his family.
-It was easy for him to frame Nibaron, since his case was handled by Probir years ago.
-The latter had told Rabindranath to meet Nibaron regularly regarding publishing his poems, and when he suddenly refused, it led to Nibaron committing suicide.
-He also says that Nibaron's death was not the final murder.
-Abhijit believes himself to be the next victim.
-However, Probir makes it very clear that he considers himself a murderer, and intends to kill himself since he "hates murderers".
-After reciting the last couplet, Probir shoots himself in the head while a pleading Abhijit watches in horror.
+Slowly, Abhijit began allying with Shurjo, while maintaining caution.